Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 Delay=0.2          ; float, delay, in seconds, before this speech starts.
 FShift=1.0         ; float, pitch multiplier for this speech entry.
 Volume=1.0         ; float, volume multiplier for this speech entry.
-MinVolume=0.0      ; float, minimum volume for this speech entry.
-MaxVolume=1.0      ; float, maximum volume for this speech entry.
 Control=STANDARD   ; speech playback policy, see Control Values below.
 SOMESIDE=          ; filename, side-specific audio file for the side named SOMESIDE.
 Omit the extension.
 ```